jfherral00/EBN-Simulation/docs/usage.md

 - definitionfile_<YYYY-MM-DD>_<HH:mm:ss>.txt: yaml file that was used for the simulation.
 Date and time are appended.
 - results_<YYYY-MM-DD>_<HH:mm:ss>.csv: file in .csv format with the resulting metrics of the simulation.
 Date and time are appended.
 - routing_<YYYY-MM-DD>_<HH:mm:ss>.txt: csv file with the routing metrics used by the network hipervisor in order to calculate paths.
 Date and time are appended.
--report.tex and report.pdf: report in PDF and latex format summarizing the simulation.
+- report.tex and report.pdf: report in PDF and latex format summarizing the simulation.
 If execution mode was *Evolution* graphs will be included.